danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 What a great Dockerfile!
 It's so efficient that it's almost a crime.
 Or is it not?
 Can you spot the problem?

-Let's have a hypothetical conversation between you (the dear reader) and me (the Docker guru):
+Let's have a hypothetical conversation between you (the dear reader) and a Docker guru:

 -- You: Hey, I know!
 Just look at that filthy `COPY . .` before the final `uv sync`!
 It will invalidate the cache every time any file in the monorepo changes!